ThomasCanning-Confluent/Simple_VPC/readme.md

 To run, you run terraform init then terraform apply to make the changes to AWS.
 Terraform destory deletes everything in config file (opposite of apply)
 .A linux based EC2 instance has been deployed to each private subnet (AMI ID=ami-0c36451c41e1eefd2).
 The region has been set to us-west-2.
 The instance type is t2.micro. §
 <ul>
-<li>CIDR block = collection of IP addresses that share the same network prefix and number of bits</li>
+<li>CIDR block (Classless Inter-Domain Routing) = collection of IP addresses, defines the number of internal network addresses that may be used internally</li>
+<li>Subnets are used for internally segregating resources contained in the VPC.</li>
+<li>VPCs span all the availability zones in a region (this case us-west)</li>
+<li>Route tables define a default route that let components in the VPC communicate with eachother internally</li>
 <li>Terraform, an infrastructure as code tool that can provision resources in the cloud from declarative code, is used to make the VPC.
 Has the benefits of being able to manage infrastructure across different cloud platforms using a single tool, can be reused easily, is safer and predictable, and CI can be automated easier. </li>
 <li>The code has been stored on github in a private git repository.
 Git is a version control system that makes keeping history of changes, collaborating with other developers, and continuous integration easy.
 Git repositories can be hosted on platforms such as github which provides an interface and collaborative environment for managing repositories.</li>
 <li>Terraform state is stored locally by default.
 Other options are remote state storage options offered by AWS, or terraform provides Terraform cloud as a hosted solution meaning you don't have to manage state youself</li>